dekoder/secframe/content/blog/mynewpost.md

 ---
-title: Titlefor this blog is this stuff
+title: Title for this blog is this stuff
 weight: 500
 date: 2020-01-01T16:47:17-04:00
 pre: "<b>5. </b>"